G-Q

 Partner, Disability Insurance Law Group

-Alicia Paulino-Grisham, Esq. is a founding partner of Paulino-Grisham, Smith & Chmielarz, P.A., Disability Insurance Law Group and concentrates her practice on representing claimants in private and group disability insurance claims, as well as representing individuals wrongfully denied coverage in life, long-term care, and health insurance claims.
-Ms. Paulino-Grisham has extensive experience in aggressively fighting for the rights of her clients at all stages in their insurance claim process, including pre-litigation claim resolution, state and federal litigation, and appellate practice.
-She has written numerous articles on both private and ERISA disability insurance claims.
-Ms. Paulino-Grisham has been featured numerous times on Good Morning America for her representation of clients in complex ERISA disability insurance matters, her successful work in obtaining life insurance benefits for a frustrated family, and again for championing an amendment to the federal statute, ERISA that will provide claimants with more protection and hold insurance companies accountable for egregious delay and denial tactics.
+Paulino-Grisham has been featured numerous times on Good Morning America for her representation of clients in complex ERISA disability insurance matters, her successful work in obtaining life insurance benefits for a frustrated family, and again for championing an amendment to the federal statute, ERISA that will provide claimants with more protection and hold insurance companies accountable for egregious delay and denial tactics.
 She has been interviewed by and contributed to several national and local news stations and publications on the subjects of disability, life, long-term care, and health insurance claims.
-During the September 2010 Senate Hearing on ERISA insurance claims, two of Ms. Paulino-Grisham’s successful disability insurance cases were discussed at length by Senator Max Baucus.
-Ms. Paulino-Grisham helped parity advocates create language for Florida’s Oral Chemotherapy Parity Bill.
-She has been a guest speaker for numerous advocacy groups, specialty groups, medical associations and facilities, and financial advisors on the subject of insurance benefit claims and litigation, including the American Conference Institute, the Eighth International Conference on Chronic Fatigue and Fibromyalgia, the Susan G. Komen South Florida Legislative Initiative, the American Chiropractic Association, and the Florida Chiropractic Physicians Association.
-Ms. Paulino-Grisham is an invited member of the American Alliance of Disability Insurance Attorneys, serves on the Board of Directors of The Alliance for Eating Disorders Awareness, and is a member of the South Palm Beach Chapter of the Florida Association of Women Lawyers, American Association for Justice, and American Bar Association.
+During the September 2010 United States Senate Hearing on ERISA insurance claims, two of Paulino-Grisham’s successful disability insurance cases were discussed at length by former U.S. Senator Max Baucus (D-MT).
+Paulino-Grisham helped parity advocates create language for Florida’s oral chemotherapy parity bill.

 Workshops/Sessions:

 - Houston We Have a Problem!
-Navigating the Vast Expanses of Long-Term Care Policy Issues (Friday, July 25, 9:00-10:20 AM, Salon 5)
+Navigating the Vast Expanses of Long-Term Care Policy Issues